 Navigate(scr_ViewAction, ScreenTransition.None);

-A: SharePoint "Multiple lines of text" supports up to 63,999 characters.
+A: SharePoint multi-line column supports up to 63,999 characters.

 Conclusion